bskaplou/qmk_companion_app/README.md

 Sources of application are in 'crossplatform' directory.

-Install dependencies
+Install dependencies as follows

+```
+pip install -r requirements.txt
+```

 NB please don't try to install dependencies through pacman/apt or other package manager, use pip.
 Use pyenv in case of pip problems.

 Python 3.10 or newer is required.

-```
-pip install -r requirements.txt
-```

 Keyboard might be checked for compatibility with protocol_tester.py.
 Success should look as follows